deepankararora/sola-newsletters/readme.txt

 = How do I add a "subscribe to newsletter" widget? =
 * Click on Appearance->Widgets in your left navigation
-* Drag "Sola Newsletters Subscribe Widget" to the sidebar of your choice
+* Drag "Nifty Newsletters Subscribe Widget" to the sidebar of your choice
 * Ensure that you have selected the list you would like to add your subscribers to in "Newsletters->Settings->Sign Up"

 = How do I create an automatic post notification campaign? =